Guest blogger Saki Onda is a Masters of Public Health student in the global health department at the Harvard School of Public Health.

 Being of Japanese origin but having grown up in international communities in the U.S., France, and the U.K., I have become aware of varying attitudes, practices, and taboos towards menstruation.
 As a physician and current Master of Public Health student with a focus on reproductive health, menstrual hygiene management (MHM) has become an area of growing interest.

-I came across Lunapads when researching organizations and social entrepreneurs working in the area, and Madeleine was kind enough to agree to a video chat about the issues surrounding MHM and Pads4Girls and One4Her, their partnerships with organizations in low-income countries.
+I came across Aisle when researching organizations and social entrepreneurs working in the area, and Madeleine Shaw was kind enough to agree to a video chat about the issues surrounding MHM and their partnerships with organizations in low-income countries.

 Historically, scant attention has been paid to MHM, perhaps because its impact on development and public health are not immediately obvious, and there is no direct morbidity and mortality in the way that maternal and reproductive health has.
 That said, a new study from India claims that in that country, 70% of all reproductive diseases in that country are related to poor menstrual hygiene.